Transcendence and normality of complex numbers via Hurwitz continued fractions: Introduction

-The second application of Theorem 1.1 is related to trascendental numbers.
-In \cite{AdaBug2007}, Adamczewski and Bugeaud solved Cobham's Conjecture when they proved that, for any $b\in\Na_{\geq 2}$, a real number whose $b$-adic expansion is non-periodic and generated by finite automaton must be transcendental.
-They extended their work to continued fractions \cite{AdaBug2005} and, afterward in \cite{Bug2013}, Bugeaud gave a combinatorial condition on non-periodic continued fraction ensuring its transcendence.
-This condition can be expressed in an extremely neat manner using the repetition exponent introduced by Bugeaud and Kim \cite{BugKim2019}.
-Given a finite alphabet $\scA$ and an infinite word $\bfa=\sanu$ in $\scA$, for each $n\in\Na$ define
+The second application of Theorem 1.1 is related to transcendental numbers.
+In \cite{AdaBug2007}, Adamczewski and Bugeaud solved Cobham's Conjecture when they proved that, for any $b\in\Na_{\geq 2}$, a real number whose expansion in base $b$ is non-periodic and generated by finite automaton must be transcendental.
+They extended their work to continued fractions \cite{AdaBug2005} and, afterward, in \cite{Bug2013}, Bugeaud gave a combinatorial condition on non-periodic continued fraction ensuring its transcendence.
+This condition can be expressed extremely neatly using the repetition exponent introduced by Bugeaud and Kim \cite{BugKim2019}.
+Given a finite alphabet $\scA$ and a sequence $\bfa=\sanu$ in $\scA$, for each $n\in\Na$ define

-The \textbf{repetition exponent} of $\bfa$ is
+The \textit{repetition exponent} of $\bfa$ is

-Bugeaud proved that for any bounded non-periodic sequence $\bfa=\sanu \in \Na^{\Na}$, if $\rep(\bfa)< \infty$, the continued fraction \eqref{Eq:CF} is transcendental for any $a_0\in\Za$ \cite[Theorem 1.3]{Bug2013} (Theorem \ref{Teo:Bug}).
-In \cite{Gero2020PP}, a complex version of under the additional assumption $|a_n|\geq \sqrt{8}$ for all $n\in\Na$ was proved by the second author of this manuscript.
-In this paper we apply the algorithm from the proof of Theorem \ref{TEO:01} to construct a family of transcendental numbers whose partial quotients $\sanu$ are bounded and such that $|a_n|=2$ for infinitely many $n\in\Na$.
-Schmidt's Subspace Theorem, a deep result in Diophantine approximation, lies at the heart of this construction.
+Bugeaud proved that for any bounded non-periodic sequence $\bfa=\sanu \in \Na^{\Na}$, if $\rep(\bfa)< \infty$, the continued fraction \eqref{Eq:CF} is transcendental for any $a_0\in\Za$ \cite[Theorem 1.3]{Bug2013}.
+In \cite{Gero2020PP}, the second author obtained a complex version of this result under the addition assumption $\min_n |a_n|\geq \sqrt{8}$.
+In this paper, we apply the techniques of the proof of Theorem \ref{TEO:01} to construct a family of transcendental numbers whose partial quotients $\sanu$ are bounded and such that $|a_n|=2$ for infinitely many $n\in\Na$.

 \begin{teo01} Let $\mathbf{B}:=(B_n)_{n\geq 1}$ be a bounded sequence in $\Za$ which is not periodic and such that